 If your work fits within AB Charitable Trust’s priorities, then applying for a project rather than core costs will not improve your chances.
 ABCT understands organisations need core/ unrestricted funding and is happy to provide it.
 Please don’t create a project for the sake of this application, but feel free to put forward a project if this would be preferable for your organisation at the current time.

-The amount requested on your application will not affect the Trustees’ decision on making a grant to your charity.
-The Trustees have given amounts both larger and smaller than those requested by applicants.
+The amount requested on your application will not affect the Directors’ decision on making a grant to your charity.
+The Directors have given amounts both larger and smaller than those requested by applicants.
 It is for you to decide how much you want to apply for, in light of your work and what you want ABCT to fund.
 Please note that within our open programme, grants are generally between £10,000 and £20,000.

 We will only award one open programme grant at any one time.
 If the grant your organisation holds is under another of our programmes, then you may be eligible and should speak directly to staff at the Trust.